learn-co-curriculum/ios-environment-setup/README.md

 It's important to get your system setup and working well.
 There are a ton of different ways to customize your system, but to keep things simple, and to make it easy for others to work with you, we're going to set our computers up in a similar way.
 Go through the instructions in readme and the files in this repo and follow the instructions.

+# ruby

+BUT I THOUGHT THIS WAS IOS.
+While Objective-C is amazing for making iOS/OS X apps.
+A lot of the tools we use to create iOS apps (except XCode) is written in Ruby.
+So let's install ruby and tool to manage ruby called RVM.
+There is an AMAZING tutorial called [install Rails](http://installrails.com/steps/choose_os_version) that will walk you through everything.
+Stop once it gets into installing rails.

 # Bash Profile

 As you've been learning, your bash_profile is a script that runs every time you open or login to your shell.
 It can configure environment variables, like your `PS1`, which stores your prompt, or `EDITOR`, which is the command other programs will use when they need to launch your default editor.